 Internet Sales Manager Challenges

 Being an Internet Sales Manager is not for everyone that has been a floor car salesman or car saleswoman.
-Standing around bitching about the showroom traffic is no longer an option, because there is always something to do when you are working with Internet customers.
-There are times when one phone call or one email can get you an appointment and produce a sale, but that is the exception rather than the rule.
-Internet car buyers can close in a day or sometimes it takes weeks or months to get them in the door.
-Then after you get them in the door you still need to close them.
-Being a top car salesman on the floor does not necessarily mean that you will be successful as an ISM because there are additional skills that need to be mastered.
-However if your car sales skills are weak on the floor you will probably be weak in the Internet because you still need to sell them, so if you want to be an ISM you better sharpen your auto sales skills before you make the move.
-And to put the final question to bed, yes you can earn a six-figure income in Internet Sales.
-I know many people that are doing quite well as ISMs and you can too!
+Standing around bitching about the showroom traffic is no longer an option because there is always something to do when working with Internet customers.
+Sometimes, one phone call or email can get you an appointment and produce a sale, but that is the exception rather than the rule.
+Internet car buyers can close in a day, or sometimes it takes weeks or months to get them in the door.
+Then after you get them in the door, you still need to close them.

 Later, Fresh Up on the Lot